patternfly-kotlin/patternfly-kotlin/README.md

 ### PatternFly Assets

-However, PatternFly Fritz2 does not come with stylesheets, fonts or other static PatternFly assets.
+PatternFly Fritz2 does not come with stylesheets, fonts or other static PatternFly assets.
 One way to include them is to add a `npm` dependency to PatternFly

 ```kotlin